-- Small-caps broke out above previous resistance but has been struggling.
-Last week, the dollar took some steam out of small caps and it is testing the breakout level.
-It is now "make or break" for small-caps to rally off this support. - Be patient on adding exposure, it may seem like you are missing out, but these historical deviations tend not to last long.
-SLY is extremely overbought and deviated from its longerterm signals. - We are looking to potentially add a trading position but need a slight correction/consolidation to do so. - Short-Term Positioning: Bearish - Last Week: No position - o This Week: No position. - Stop loss previously violated. - Long-Term Positioning: Bearish
+- As noted previously, small-caps broke out above previous resistance but have been struggling.

+- Last week, small-caps failed to hold the breakout which puts us back on cautionary footing for the market.

+- We suggested being patient on adding exposure as these historical deviations tend not to last long.
+SLY is extremely overbought and deviated from its longer-term signals.
+That turned out to be correct for now.

+- We will wait to see where the next oversold trading opportunity sets up.

+- Short-Term Positioning: Bearish

+- Last Week: No position

+- This Week: No position.

+- Stop loss previously violated.

+- Long-Term Positioning: Bearish